carldgosselin/build-a-stock-price-indicator/020 - Captsone Project - Build a stock price indicator.md

 **Project origin**

-I've always been interested in understanding the stock market.
-I'm happy to have the opportunity to apply machine learning algorithms to stock data.
+I've always been interested in understanding the stock market. <br>
+I'm happy to have the opportunity to apply machine learning algorithms to stock data. <a href="https://www.youtube.com/watch?v=j-6pr72cves"> I am very happy to be here! </a>

 **related datasets**